-8. A PPR which is anticipated to increase air transport movements using a Standard Instrument Departure (SID) by at least 5000 movements per year as a result of a decision by an airport and/or its ANSP to redistribute air traffic from one SID to another at that airport.
+8. A Type 2 PPR is a PPR which is anticipated to increase air transport movements using a Standard Instrument Departure (SID) by at least 5,000 movements per year as a result of a decision by an airport and/or its ANSP to redistribute air traffic from one SID to another, at that same airport.